Giardia duodenalis: Research

 Frances Gillin of the University of California, San Diego, and her colleagues cultivated the entire lifecycle of this parasite in the laboratory, and identified biochemical cues in the host's digestive system that trigger Giardias lifecycle transformations.
-They also uncovered several ways in which the parasite evades the defences of the infected organism.
+They also uncovered several ways in which the parasite evades the defenses of the infected organism.
 One of these is by altering the proteins on its surface, which confounds the ability of the infected animal's immune system to detect and combat the parasite (called antigenic variation).
 Gillin's work reveals why Giardia infections are extremely persistent and prone to recur.
 In addition, these insights into its biology and survival techniques may enable scientists to develop better strategies to understand, prevent, and treat Giardia infections.

 In December 2008, Nature published an article showing the discovery of an RNA interference mechanism that allows Giardia to switch variant-specific surface proteins to avoid host immune response.
 The discovery was made by the team working at the Biochemistry and Molecular Biology Laboratory, School of Medicine, Catholic University of Cordoba, Argentina, led by Dr. Hugo Lujan.

+In 2022, a study conducted by Elisa Barroeta-Echegaray and colleagues concluded that Giardia duodenalis secretes enolase as a monomer during the interaction, or attachment, of trophozoites with intestinal epithelial cells.
+This interaction was shown to activate plasminogen and induce necroptotic damage in intestinal epithelial cells.
+Blocking the enolase inhibited trophozoite attachment to intestinal epithelial cells.
+Enolase was also shown to enhance plasmin activity, leading to significant cell damage characterized by vacuolization and intercellular separation.
+Enolase also induced necroptosis in epithelial cells via tumor necrosis factor α (TNF-α) and apoptosis-inducing factor (AIF), independent of caspase-3 activity.
+These findings suggest that Giardia enolase is a critical virulence factor in host-pathogen interactions.

+Since 2022, the CRISPR-Cas9 system was established in Giardia.
+Constitutively expressed Cas9 nuclease in combination with a cassette bearing the recombining knock-out construct, allows to knock out all four alleles of interest in the trophozoite stage in vitro.
+Complementation and protein tagging are also available to study protein localization and function in Giardia.
+Making cysts in vitro is also possible, for example using the Uppsala encystation protocol.
+Excystation in vitro is also possible, although viable trophozoite numbers are quite low after excystation in vitro.

 The main congress about Giardia is the International Giardia and Cryptosporidium Conference.
-A summary of results presented at the most recent edition (2019, in Rouen, France) is available.
+A summary of results presented at the most recent editions (2019, in Rouen, France and 2025, in Melbourne, Australia) are available.